- Program Overview

 G. Research and Teaching

-All four graduate training areas focus heavily on research; research activity from the time of admission through the fourth year is required.
+All four graduate training areas focus heavily on research; research activity from the time of admission through the length of the program is required.
 Students who are funded on state lines serve as teaching assistants (TAs) for classes taught by departmental faculty and instructors.
-For all students, regardless of source of funding, two semesters of substantial direct instruction (SDI) in the classroom or laboratory is required (one of which must be PSY 310).
-Students may satisfy this requirement by providing significant hours of lecturing and student contact in a class for which they are serving as a TA, or by serving as the instructor of record for a class of their own.
+For all students, regardless of source of funding, two semesters or summer sessions of substantial direct instruction (SDI) in the classroom or laboratory is required (one of which must be PSY 310).
+Students may satisfy this requirement by providing significant hours of lecturing and student contact in a class for which they are serving as a TA, or by serving as the instructor of record for a class of their own (and obtaining faculty observation).
 During these semesters, graduate students must receive teaching evaluations from their students.

 Minimum residence of two years and the equivalent of three years of full-time graduate study are ordinarily required.
 Unless admitted as part-time students (which happens very rarely), residents must register for full-time study until they are advanced to candidacy.
 Full-time study is 12 credits during the first year and nine thereafter.